the-real-tokai/macuahuitl/README.md

 ## Synopsis

-*The "Macuahuiltl" Generative Art Toolbox* is a collection of personal `Python 3` scripts to generate artworks or elements for artworks that can either be used directly or processed further in common vector design software packages.
+*The “Macuahuiltl” Generative Art Toolbox* is a collection of personal `Python 3` scripts to generate artworks or elements for artworks that can either be used directly or processed further in common vector design software packages.